History of the Polish language: 5-10

 Numerals from 5 to 10 have the same declension, and before the 16th century continue the Proto-Slavic state, that is they had a declension typical of old *-i stem feminine nouns e.g. kość, pięść, nić; from the 16th century a reshaping of the inflection occurs.

 The nominative continues the Proto-Slavic state, thus pięć < *pętь, sześć < *šestь, siedm < *sedmь, ośm < *osmь, dziewięć < *devętь, dziesięć < *desętь; until the end of the 17th century they are also used with masculine personal nouns, but from the 1640s forms with -u arise in this position based on dwu.

 The old inherited genitive with -i is seen until the 18th century, but next to this already in the 16th century forms with -u according to dwu appears and gains dominance over -i in the 17th century and from the 18th century become nearly exclusive.

-The dative keeps the inherited Proto-Slavic form before the 17th century, piąci, siedmi, dziesiąci, etc, then in the middle of the 17th century forms with -u begin to appear, and in the 18th century spread.
+The dative keeps the inherited Proto-Slavic form before the 17th century, piąci, siedmi, dziesiąci, etc., then in the middle of the 17th century forms with -u begin to appear, and in the 18th century spread.
 This innovation occursed probably due to traditional awareness of congruent forms in the genitive and dative in this declension, and the dative began to take -u after the genitive.
 From the 16th to 19th century forms with -om can be seen based on dwom.
 The 16th century grammarian Piotr Stoiński recommends forms such as piąciam, dziewiąciam based on the feminine dative.

-The accusative from the oldest times is equal to the nominative, including with masculine personal nouns until the 16th centur, and is still possible in the 19th century but from the 16th century genitive forms with -i or -u begin to see use in this position and ultimately won out in the 18th century.
+The accusative from the oldest times is equal to the nominative, including with masculine personal nouns until the 16th century, and is still possible in the 19th century but from the 16th century genitive forms with -i or -u begin to see use in this position and ultimately won out in the 18th century.

 The longest-dominating and relatively most common instrumental form is the old inherited one with -ą; Kopczyński and a number of 19th century grammarians recommend this form.
 From the 17th century -u see rare use, arising based on the general tendency to spread -u in different cases of numeral declension of various types, then over the course of the 19th century this form gains the advantage.
 Another innovation, seen today as well, is -oma arising in the 16th century based on dwoma.

 The locative has the old inherited form with -i, but already in the 16th century innovated forms with -u appear, motivated by assimilation to the locative form dwu; this form becomes the only form in the 19th century, however forms with -i still occur in dialects.
 Other innovations appear, such as pięcich, sześcich, pięciuch, sześciuch.